ebullient/monster-combat/quarkus-micrometer/README.md

 You can then execute your binary: `./target/quarkus-micrometer-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .

+## Creating docker images

+The docker-maven-plugin is present.
+It will build a jvm image if the target/lib dir is present (which it will be for a non-native build), and a native image if the native profile is active.